Article Contents

 Anything that happens in your venue between those two dates/ times applies to that inventory period.

-Important: Don’t put an Inventory Period as the start and end times of an inventory count.
+Important: Don’t put an Inventory Period as the start and end times of a specific inventory count.
 The system will think that the physical count took that long and will impact your data calculations.
+If the amount of time between the "Start Time" and "End Time" is greater than 48 hours you will see a warning.